msierraltav/fake-movie-db/README.md

 ## Goals

 - Search Movie by titlee, actor, title or genre.
-- Show results of seach in /
+- Show results of search in /
-- show movies related
+- show Actors related in a /movie/id new component or page
-- show details of the movie /movie/

 ## Arquitecture